 But data alone isn’t the answer: Traditional journalistic values still must figure into decisions about content.
 In addition, it is essential to understand what readers and users want, their desires and ambitions, and, perhaps most importantly, what they are willing to pay for.

-Where journalistic value, audience knowledge, usage analytics, and financial impact meet, you have a “sweet spot” for any content strategy.
+Where journalistic mission, audience knowledge and empathy, usage analytics, and financial impact meet, you have a “sweet spot” for any content strategy.
 Stories hit the sweet spot when they fulfill the organisation’s mission, score well with the analytics, satisfy a deep audience information need, and get people to pay for more.

 But it takes some work to find them.